Smartphones and Satellite Imagery: The Indigenous Monitors of Vista Hermosa Take Action

 This article is part of a series of blog posts produced with the Rainforest Foundation US.
 The series covers a training initiative for more than 36 indigenous communities in the Peruvian Amazon to use Global Forest Watch’s satellite and monitoring technologies for combating deforestation.
-Check back for updates about these communities in action.
+Read the rest of the series here.

 Smart phone in hand, indigenous Kichwa community monitor and regional leader, Betty Rubio Padilla, and a team of local forest monitors climbed into canoes and set off deep into the Peruvian Amazon.
 As they traveled, Padilla summoned the map on her phone.
 Recent GLAD deforestation alerts were showing a clearing in her community’s forest and she was determined to investigate.

 Padilla lives in Vista Hermosa, an ethnic Kichwa community of roughly 40 families situated in the middle of the Napo River basin in Peru, halfway between the Ecuadorian border and the regional capital of Loreto, Iquitos.
 The Napo River, an Amazon headwater, is one of the world’s most biodiverse and carbon-rich areas.
 Relative to other river basins in the Amazon, its forests remain largely intact, having been spared, for now, from threats such as large-scale cattle ranching and forest clear-cutting.

 Vista Hermosa holds a collective land title of 18,000 hectares of pristine rainforest, an area slightly larger than that of Washington, DC.
 As with most indigenous communities in the Napo region, the families of Vista Hermosa have sustained themselves for generations by living off the land and forest.
 The Kichwa sustain themselves through hunting, fishing, gathering fruit and firewood and medicinal plants.
 As a community that lives day to day from the land, this area represents their livelihood from generations before and for generations to come.

 Threats on the horizon